Northwest Oregon’s Wages and IncomeJune 18, 2018

-Wages and income are increasing in northwest Oregon – but not always enough to keep up with inflation.
+Wages and income are increasing in northwest Oregon – and usually by more than enough to keep up with inflation.

-From 2006 through 2016 the average wage – including full- and part-time jobs – increased 20 percent in Benton County, 21 percent in Clatsop County, 16 percent in Columbia County, 27 percent in Lincoln County, and 27 percent in Tillamook County.
-That seems pretty good, until we remember that inflation increased also during that time.
-After adjusting for inflation, real wages fell 1.6 percent in Benton County, 1.1 percent in Clatsop County, and 5.2 percent in Columbia County.
-Wages rose 4.0 percent in Lincoln County, and 3.4 percent in Tillamook County over the 10 years.
+From 2007 through 2017 the average wage – including full and part-time jobs – increased 19 percent in Benton County, 23 percent in Clatsop County, 18 percent in Columbia County, 29 percent in Lincoln County and 28 percent in Tillamook County.
+That seems great, until we remember that inflation increased also during that time.
+After adjusting for inflation, real wages rose 0.9 percent in Benton County, 4.4 percent in Clatsop County, 9.5 percent in Lincoln County, and 8.1 percent in Tillamook County over the 10 years.
+Wages slipped by 0.2 percent in Columbia County.

-The drop or modest growth in inflation-adjusted wages contrasts with the fact that output per worker probably increased considerably over the time period.
-There is no data for productivity in these counties, but nationally the output per hour for nonfarm business workers increased 12.6 percent from 2006 through 2016 – much more than the change in real wages.
+Much of the growth has been fairly recent and probably results from the booming economy and tight labor market as well as legislated increases in the state’s minimum wage.
+The growth in inflation-adjusted wages is finally starting to catch up with output per worker, which has probably increased considerably over the time period.
+There is no data for productivity in these counties, but nationally the output per hour for nonfarm businesses workers increased 12.7 percent from 2007 through 2017 – more than the change in real wages.

 Reverse Lake Wobegon Effect

-In years past, only a few counties managed to have average wages that exceeded the statewide average.
-In 2014, Benton County slipped under the statewide average.
-This left four counties, Clackamas, Morrow, Multnomah, and Washington, with average wages that were more than the statewide average.
+In recent years only a few counties have had average wages that exceeded the statewide average.
+Three counties, Clackamas, Multnomah, and Washington, had average wages in 2017 that were more than the statewide average.
 The three metro counties recovered more quickly from the recession and have many high-tech, executive, and finance jobs that pay well.
-The result is a reverse Lake Wobegon effect; 32 of Oregon’s 36 counties are below average when measuring wages.
+The result is a reverse Lake Wobegon effect; 33 of Oregon’s 36 counties are below average when measuring wages.

 The Brighter Income Picture